 Lens allows some customizations of the data for each visualization.

-Select the new index pattern.
+Click the index pattern name, then select the new index pattern.

 If there is a match, Lens displays the new data.
 All fields that do not match the index pattern are removed.